Forget shuffleboard and cabaret – adventure cruising is all about the destination.

-Cruising is an adventure in itself, but the beauty of travelling on a small ship with less than 50 passengers means the real fun begins when we pull into port or drop anchor at an island.
-It means you'll get to know the locals, rather than outnumber them.
-You'll still be looked after by your crew and get to relax on the deck with a cold beer, but you'll also get to stand in awe of waterfalls in Krka National Park, snorkel with green turtles in the Galapagos, or explore crumbling archaeological sites in Greece.
-It's about exploring where the big ships can't go so you can swim in hidden coves, have lunch on uninhabited islands, and listen to live music in cobblestone laneways.
-This is cruising—Intrepid style.
+Cruising is an adventure in itself, but the beauty of travelling on a small ship with less than 36 passengers is that the real fun begins when you drop anchor.
+This way, you'll get to know the locals, rather than outnumber them.
+You'll still be looked after by your crew and get to relax on the deck with a cold beer, but you'll also get to explore the waterfalls of Krka National Park, snorkel with green turtles in the Galapagos and taste locally produced olive oil, wine and lavender in Croatia.
+It's about exploring where the big ships can't go, so you can swim in hidden coves, view wildlife on remote islands and listen to live music in cobblestone laneways.
+This is cruising – Intrepid style.

 Browse small ship cruises by region